philcifone/ansible/README.md

 This is a baseline playbook to ensure user "phil" was created correctly.
 It also installs initial packages such as git, vim, sudo, etc.

+#### remove-pkgs.yml

+This removes above packages aside from sudo.
+Made for testing.

 ### Proxmox playbooks

 All proxmox playbooks include passwords encrypted using: